Min S. Park, MD

-Dr. Min Park is the co-director of cerebrovascular and endovascular neurosurgery, director of the endovascular neurosurgery fellowship and associate residency program director of neurosurgery at UVA.
+Dr. Min Park is the director of cerebrovascular and endovascular neurosurgery and associate residency program director of neurosurgery at UVA.
 An Indiana native, he earned a doctorate in medicine from the Indiana University School of Medicine in 2002.
 He completed his general surgery internship and neurological surgery residency at the University of California San Diego Medical Center.

 From 2009-2013, Dr. Park served as a lieutenant commander and staff neurosurgeon at the Naval Medical Center San Diego.
 He deployed to Kandahar, Afghanistan in support of Operation Enduring Freedom, where he was the sole neurosurgeon for the southern half of the combat theater and performed over 150 life-saving operations in six months.
 He has been awarded the Navy and Marine Corps Commendation Medals, Navy Unit Commendation, Afghanistan Campaign Medal and NATO Medal, among others.

 He was honorably discharged from active-duty service and completed an endovascular neurosurgery fellowship at the Barrow Neurological Institute in Phoenix.
 Dr. Park then joined the neurosurgery faculty at the University of Utah, where he was the director and founder of the endovascular neurosurgery fellowship and associate residency program director of neurosurgery.
 He was then recruited to the Department of Neurosurgery at UVA.